4.15. Advanced Topics

 4.15.2.2.
 Direct Access

-After raytracing, the ray storage is accessible as attribute of the Raytracer.
+After raytracing, the RayStorage is accessible as rays attribute of the Raytracer.
 Value are accessed by typical numpy array indexing or slicing.
 See the table above for the variable names and dimensions.
-Number of rays and sections per ray is accessible through Raytracer.rays.N and Raytracer.rays.nt.
+The number of rays and sections per ray is accessible through Raytrace.rays.N and Raytrace.rays.Nt.

 Let’s create an example geometry: